collinalexbell/HackMatrix/game-design.md

 - Elon Musk; I want Elon Musk to play this game!
 - 16-35 year olds
 - professional SWEs or noobs?
+- creators (in general)
+- intellectuals
+- the esoteric

 ## BrainStorms
 ### Value multipliers